Is a nonviolent world possible?

 The Intention, not to hurt

 Ahimsa (Sanskrit: the intention not to hurt), in Patañjali’s eightfold path of yoga, belongs to the Yama, the rules that govern the yogi’s relationship with others.
-Why, one might ask, is it the intention that matters in the concept of Ahimsa, and not the deed, arising from this intention?
+Why, one might ask, is it the intention that matters in the concept of Ahimsa, not the deed, arising from this intention?
 Indeed, the success or failure of the intended action is not always in the power of the acting subject.
 In other words, deeds or acts of speech can be considered by others as violations without being intended as such.

 Bhava